 “An assassin,” Twixit said.
 “The old me would swear to stop you.”
 She shed a tear; it bore tiny sparkling twists of its own, like the rippled pattern of a melting icicle.
 “I cannot bring myself to care,” she sniveled.
 “Do what you want with your power… but help me first!”

 “You were marginally helpful I think Bombi,” Chagrinn interrupted.
 “There is no time for goodbyes, so we don’t get one.”
 He wrapped both hands around the assistant’s tool and twisted.
 Tarink tarink tarink tarrrriiinnkk!
-Its green light intensified.
-His body doubled, tripled, quadrupled, and became a smudge, like a portrait painter collapsing onto his work during the finishing touches.
+Green light blinded.
+His body doubled, tripled, quadrupled, and became a blur, like a portrait painter collapsing onto his work during the finishing touches.
 The smudge of a runner stretched into the empty distance and vanished, off to be the fastest of all things.

 Of course he left me here with her.
 It’s not his problem, and neither of us are part of his solution anymore.
 This decision is impossible.
 I want to be a murderer, I admit it, but it is murder with only positive consequences.
 Everyone I take out will be reborn, perhaps to be taken out by me again.
 They’ll have their wonderful corrupted time before I come along and cut them like foul-smelling crimson flowers.
 Twixit is not one of them though.
 If I save her, I might not be able to save anyone else.
 That child with the reddened cheek needs a dead father more than Twixit needs symmetry.